ArmanPayandeh/profile-site/README.md

-# the main source app in master branch
+# NOTES : the main source app in master branch

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).